kord-network/docs/concepts/identity.md

 ```
 id		: META-ID // reverse point to META-ID this metadata belongs to
 name		: string // name whom identity represents
-parent		: CID // pointer to previous version of this metadata
+parent		: CID // pointer to previous version of this metadata, initialised to 0x0
 ```
 #### Auxiliary